multicom-toolbox/DeepSF/README.md

 The ranking of top ECOD_X folds are saved in test/out1/fold_rank_list.ECOD_X The ranking of top ECOD_H folds are saved in test/out1/fold_rank_list.ECOD_H

+The ranking of top selected templates are saved in  test/out1/test.template.rank
 ```

 (d) Run fold recognition and structure prediction